Using Novel Canadian Resources to Improve Medication Reconciliation at Discharge

 |

-- Adverse Drug Event [ Time Frame: 30 days after discharge from hospital ] [ Designated as safety issue: Yes ]
+- Adverse drug event [ Time Frame: Withing the 30 days post-discharge from hospital ]

 Adverse drug event: an injury resulting from medical intervention related to a drug.